01PrathamS/SonicSpeech/README.md

 # SonicSpeech
-Implementaiton of deep learning architectures for speech and audio processing.
+implementation of deep learning architectures for speech and audio processing.